JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

 Node encoding
 ~~~~~~~~~~~~~~~~~~~~~~

-**DRAGON** implements Deep Neural Networks as computational graphs, where the nodes are a succession of a combiner, an operation and an activation function.
+**DRAGON** implements Deep Neural Networks as computational graphs, where each node is a succession of a combiner, an operation and an activation function, as detailed in \cref{chap:dragon_jmlr}.
-The operation is implemented as a `Brick`, as mentionned above.
+The operation is encoded as a `Brick`, as mentioned above.
-The combiner is used to unify the (possible) multiple inputs that the node might have into one unique tensor.
+The combiner unifies the (potential) multiple inputs the node might have into one unique tensor.
-The combiners available in **DRAGON** are *add*, *mul* and *concat* and are encoded as a string.
+The combiners available in DRAGON are *add*, *mul* and *concat* and are encoded as strings.
-The activation function can be any `PyTorch` implemented or custom activation function.
+The activation function can be any *PyTorch* implemented or custom activation function.
-An `nn.Module` object called `Node` takes as input these three elements to create a node.
+An `nn.Module` object called `Node` takes as inputs these three elements to create a node.
-A `Node` implements a lot of methods.
+A `Node` implements several methods.
 The main ones are:
 * `set_operation`: takes as input a variable `input_shapes` containing the input shapes of the incoming tensors.
 The method use the combiner to compute the operation input shape and initialize the operation weights with the right shape.
 The initialized operation is then used to compute the node output shape.
 This value will be used by the `set_operations` methods from the child nodes of the current one.
 * `modification`: modify the node combiner, operation, hyperparameters or output shape.
 The modification may happened after a mutation or because the tensor input shape has changed.
 If the operation is not modified, the method `modify_operation` from the `Brick` operation is called to only change the weights.
 * `set`: automatically choose between the `set_operation` and `modification` methods.
 * `forward`: compute the node forward pass from the combiner to the activation function.

-The variable corresponding to a `Node` is called `NodeVariable.`
+The `Variable` corresponding to a `Node` is called `NodeVariable`.
-It takes as input a `Variables` for the combiner and the activation functions which may be `Constant` or `CatVar`.
+It takes as input a `Constant` or a `CatVar` for the combiner and the activation functions.
-The operation is implemented an `HpVar` as mentioned above.
+The operation is implemented as an `HpVar` as mentioned above.
-However, as a node can have multiple candidate operations, all of them implemented as different `HpVar` objects.
+However, a node can have multiple candidate operations, all of them implemented as different `HpVar` objects.
-In this case, instead of direclty being given as an `HpVar`, they are contained within a `CatVar`.
+In this case, instead of directly being given as an `HpVar`, they are contained within a `CatVar`.
 The `CatVar` features will contain the different `HpVar`.
 An example is given below.